 My son didn't make the cut.

-Having been around junior golf for the last few years, my gut feel is by the time you're 16 years old, you’ve got to be regularly finishing 18-hole rounds in the mid-70s (3-5 strokes over par) or 9-hole rounds in the high 30s to be considered good.
+Having been around junior golf for a few years, my gut feel is by the time you're 16 years old, you’ve got to be regularly finishing 18-hole rounds in the mid-70s (3-5 strokes over par) or 9-hole rounds in the high 30s to be considered good.
 Very good … you’re regularly shooting par … maybe 1 or 2 over.
-212 golfers … you’re under par frequently.
+212 golfers … you’re frequently under par.

 Stephen King | 1947 - | American horror writer

 It had me thinking about the people who tell me of their disappointment in not getting or achieving something.
-After a few questions, however, we learn they didn’t really put in the work.
-I do it at times too.
-(Entitled to so much with such mediocre effort and time.)
+After a few questions, we learn they didn’t really put in the work.
+I’m occasionally guilty of the same thing too.
+(Entitled to so much for giving such mediocre time and effort.)

 D.H.
 Lawrence | 1885 - 1930 | English poet & writer